 Plus, with 31% of businesses reporting that they never use influencer marketing, it’s a great place for you to get ahead of the competition.

 Influencer marketing is much more than just shares or likes on social media.
 Typically it entails a single consumer recommending your service or product to thousands, if not millions, of friends.
 What other channels allow you to leverage a trusted spokesperson with a built-in, self-selected audience of model prospects who are ready to learn about your product or service?

 While Instagram influencer marketing is the most well-known, there are several other social media sites for influencers that are getting bigger.
-According to Influencer Marketing Hub, the industry will be worth $19.4 billion by the end of 2022.
+According to Influencer Marketing Hub, influencer marketing has grown to a $21.1 billion industry in 2023.
 Other platforms, such as Snapchat, TikTok, and YouTube, have their very own set of influencers with a variety of demographics.